-The U.S. Social Security Administration, known to many in Sandy Springs as the SSA, administers different varieties of Social Security benefits.
+The U.S. Social Security Administration, known to many in Sandy Springs as the SSA, administers different varieties of Social Security Disability (SSD) benefits.
 These include several types of benefits payable to those who are disabled and unable to work, as well as family members of those suffering from disabilities.

 The SSA manages two different programs that provide benefits to those who suffer from long-term disabilities and are therefore unable to sustain gainful employment.
 The Social Security Disability Insurance (SSDI) program pays benefits to workers and their family members if the worker has worked for a long enough period of time—at least some of which is recent—and has paid Social Security taxes.

 By contrast, the Supplemental Security Income (SSI) program pays benefits to disabled workers based on demonstrated financial need.
 An applicant does not need to have paid into the system to qualify for benefits.
 The SSI program is not financed through the Social Security tax system but rather is administered by SSA.

 Someone who meets the qualifications may be eligible to receive both SSDI and SSI benefits.
 A qualified disability attorney can help an individual applicant determine which types of Sandy Springs SSD benefits they may be eligible to receive.

 People in Sandy Springs may be generally familiar with the SSA’s Disability Insurance Benefits (DIB) program that pays benefits to employees who are unable to work.
 However, the SSDI system also provides benefits to eligible family members under certain circumstances.